-We offer flexibility to ensure our workplace is accessible for all.
-We support women returners from maternity leave and wherever possible will work with individuals to offer working patterns to retain them.
+We offer flexibility (hybrid working / flexible hours) to ensure our workplace is accessible for all.
+We have improved our enhanced maternity benefit and implemented a peer program to better support women returning from maternity leave.

 We are confident our employees are paid equally for equivalent jobs and will continue to strive to ensure fairness and consistency when rewarding our employees.